What Karma Really Means (It's Not Cosmic Revenge)

 So how does karma actually work?
 What's the mechanism?

-Every intentional action—whether physical, verbal, or mental—creates karma.
+Every intentional action, whether physical, verbal, or mental, creates karma.
 Think of it as leaving an imprint on your deep consciousness.
 Good intentions create positive imprints; harmful intentions create negative ones.
-These imprints don't disappear.
-They're stored like seeds, waiting for the right conditions to sprout.
+These imprints do not disappear.
+They are stored like seeds, waiting for the right conditions to sprout.

 Three characteristics make karma different from simple cause-and-effect: